 Providing your dentist with this information is essential to ensure no problems occur during the procedure and you are able to make a full recovery.

 The procedure can be performed under either local or general anaesthetic depending on the extent of the surgery.
-In most cases, if itā€™s a simple extraction (where the tooth can be seen in the mouth) you will be placed under a local anesthetic.
+In most cases, if itā€™s a simple extraction (where the tooth can be seen in the mouth) you will be placed under a local anaesthetic.
 The anaesthetic is injected into or around the affected area, and after a few minutes, the area should feel numbed and your dentist will ask if you can feel anything.
 After the anaesthetic has taken effect, your dentist will gently widen your tooth socket to help loosen your tooth before itā€™s removed.

 It is likely that a small blood clot will form once the tooth is removed and your dentist will counter this using a gauze pad or stitch to help the area heal.
 You may feel a slight pulling sensation as the tooth is gently removed but the anesthesia should alleviate the pain.
 If you are in any discomfort, please inform your dentist so they can numb the area again.

-Instances that change the nature of the procedure
+Instances That Change the Nature of the Procedure

-The procedure differs slightly to a simple extraction; your dentist will make a small incision in your gum and will gently remove the tooth.
+The procedure differs slightly from a simple extraction; your dentist will make a small incision in your gum and will gently remove the tooth.
 Sometimes the tooth may have to be removed in parts or parts of the bone may be removed to safely and effectively remove the impacted tooth.

-The main difference between the two surgeries comes down to the anesthetic used and the time the procedure takes.
+The main difference between the two surgeries comes down to the anaesthetic used and the time the procedure takes.
 With surgical extractions, treatment may take longer depending on the positioning of the impacted tooth.
 If the tooth can be seen, the procedure is typically much faster.

-What is a wisdom tooth?
+What is a Wisdom Tooth?

 The procedure is typically performed when: